ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 ### Diskuv OCaml

-Diskuv OCaml ("DKML") is a distribution of OCaml that supports software development in pure OCaml.
+Diskuv OCaml ("DKML") is an OCaml distribution that supports software development in pure OCaml.
-The distribution is unique in its:
+The distribution is unique because of its:
-* full compatibility with OCaml standards like opam, Dune, and OCamlfind.
+* full compatibility with OCaml standards like opam, Dune, and OCamlFind.
 * focus on "native" development (desktop software, mobile apps, and embedded software) through support for the standard native compilers, like Visual Studio and Xcode.
 * ease-of-use through simplified installers and simple productivity commands.
 High school, college, and university students should be